 For those interested in visiting Jewish Morocco in-person or virtually, much of it is hidden from view.
 With the right guide, a tourist can gain a rich understanding not only of the role of Jews in Moroccan society, but also of the fascinating role of Moroccan Jews in the Jewish world.
-Jews, Arabs and the Amazigh people lived a symbiotic existence until the middle of the twentieth century.
+Jews, Arabs and the Amazigh people, regardless of their religion, lived a symbiotic existence until the middle of the twentieth century.
 Moroccan sultans (called kings since Independence in 1956) protected the Jews from harm and helped some of them develop the wealth that sustained the monarchy for many years.
 Today, no more than 2,500 Jews remain, compared to less than 300,000 in 1950.
 I lived in Morocco from 1988-1992, built a home there and have had the opportunity to visit dozens of Jewish communities and hundreds of Jewish sites throughout the country.
 Come join me as I serve as your guide for a virtual tour of Jewish Morocco.
 Rick Gold

 This website, originally created between 1999 and 2002, was updated in 2020, reflecting changes in Morocco, progress in scholarship on Moroccan Jews, increased interest of tourists in Jewish Morocco and extraordinary commitment by Moroccan authorities to preserving the country’s Jewish heritage.
 Please note that I am using the word "Amazigh" to refer to the Berber people.
-The word Berber, derived from the word barbarian, is still used by Moroccans and non-Moroccans, but increasing numbers of the people consider it a slur.
-Instead, I use the words Amazigh and Tamazight (the Amazigh language).
+The word Berber, derived from the word barbarian, is still used by many Moroccans and non-Moroccans, but increasing numbers of people consider it a slur.
+Instead, I use the words Amazigh and Tamazight (the Amazigh language), the terms used by the Amazigh people themselves.